shiny-suresh/KriyadocsWalkIn/README.md

 ### The Challenge:

-Given a text file, replace all possible words in English to French using any programming language of choice
+Given a text file, replace all possible words in English to French (You can use any programming language of your choice)

 ### What is the input?

 1. A text file (t8.shakespeare.txt) that has more than one lakh lines
 2. A find words list (find_words.txt) that has a 1000 words.
-The words in the list should be replaced with case being maintained.
+The words in the list should be replaced with case being maintained (i.e, Upper case and lower case should be retained as given).
 3. The English to French dictionary (french_dictionary.csv) to do the look up

 ### What needs to be done?
-1. Read the input text file, find words list text file and dictionary csv file
+1. Read the input text file, find_words list text file and french_dictionary csv file
-2. Find all words that is in the find words list, that has a replacement word in the dictionary
+2. Find all words that is in the find_words list, that has a replacement word in the dictionary
 3. Replace the words in the input text file
 4. Save the processed file as output